-Subsequent experiments start from the topography obtained at the end of the "building phase" at 15.3 My and aim at evaluating the respective roles of different external factors on the incision pattern of the megafan.
-We consecutively explore the influence of changing parameters related to climate (precipitation rate and frequency of precipitation events), base level change and tectonics (uplift rate and style).
-These models are run for 500 ky to evidence the effects

-5 events), base level change and tectonics (uplift rate and style).
-These models are run for 500 ky to evidence the effects of external factors at this specific timescale, which corresponds to the abandonment and incision timescale of both the model and the Lannemezan megafan.
+Subsequent experiments start from the topography obtained at the end of the "building phase" at 15.3 Myr and aim at evaluating the respective roles of different external factors in the incision pattern of the megafan.
+We consecutively explore the influence of changing parameters related to climate (precipitation rate and frequency of precipitation events), base-level change and tectonics (uplift rate and style).
+These models are run for 500 kyr to evidence the effects of external factors on this specific timescale, which corresponds to the abandonment and incision timescale of both the model and the Lannemezan megafan.
 Parameters used for these experiments are summarized in Table 1.